Rabiaakbulut/spring-boot-app-with-db-nginx/README.md

-# spring-boot-app-with-db-nginx
-Spring Boot CRUD Application with MySQL and Nginx
+# Docker Compose with Built in Spring Boot CRUD container,MySQL, NGINX as Reverse Proxy